discourse/discourse/docs/INSTALL-cloud.md

 This will generate an `app.yml` configuration file on your behalf, and then kicks off bootstrap.
 Bootstrapping takes between **2-8 minutes** to set up your Discourse.

-### Email Is Important
+### Email

-**Email is CRITICAL for account creation and notifications in Discourse.
-If you do not properly configure email before bootstrapping YOU WILL HAVE A BROKEN SITE!**
+> ⚠️ **Email is CRITICAL for account creation and notifications in Discourse.** If you do not properly configure email before bootstrapping YOU WILL HAVE A BROKEN SITE!

 - Already have a mail server?
 Great.
 Use your existing mail server credentials.

 - No existing mail server?
 Check out our [**Recommended Email Providers for Discourse**][mailconfig].

-- For proper email deliverability, add valid SPF and DKIM records in your DNS.
+- For proper email deliverability, you must add valid SPF and DKIM TXT records in your DNS.
 See your email provider instructions for specifics.

 If you need to change or fix your email settings after bootstrapping, edit your `app.yml` file and `./launcher rebuild app`, otherwise your changes will not take effect.